libra/website/docs/my-first-transaction.md

 Sequence number is: 0
 ```

 In `query sequence 0`, 0 is the index of Alice’s account.
-A sequence number of 0 for both Alice’s and Bob’s account indicates that no transactions from either Alice’s or Bob’s account have been executed so far.
+A sequence number of 0 for both Alice’s and Bob’s accounts indicates that no transactions from either Alice’s or Bob’s account has been executed so far.

 ### Transfer Money